In this guide, you’ll get a complete answer to the question, “what is organic SEO?”

 Organic SEO is important because it generates more clicks to your website from search engines.
 Organic SEO traffic is also unpaid traffic, so it has a higher ROI than other marketing channels.
 Therefore, organic search engine optimization is important for any business with a website.

 Now, you may be wondering, what is organic search engine optimization going to do for your business specifically?

 Here are the top benefits of organic SEO you can expect to receive:

 Increased Search Visibility

-Organic SEO can increase the visibility of your web content on search engines like Google, Yahoo, and Bing without paying for pay-per-click advertisements.
+Organic SEO can increase the search engine visibility of your web content on sites like Google, Yahoo, and Bing without paying for pay-per-click advertisements.
 This is important for increasing the number of free qualified leads, customers, and sales for your business.

-As you can see, organic search is the dominant source of traffic for most websites and continues to be the most dominant Internet marketing channel for businesses
+As you can see, organic search engine ranking is the dominant source of traffic for most websites and continues to be the most dominant Internet marketing channel for businesses

 By focusing on organic SEO, you can put your business in a better position to get found online through search.
 And this works for global, national, and local SEO.